UWA-CITS5206-DMR/react-ui/docs/User_Manual.md

 ### Review and Complete Requests (approve files + page ranges)

-- Go to Lab Requests tab.
+- Go to Investigation Requests tab.
 - Two lists: Blood Tests and Imaging Requests with pagination.
 - For each pending request:
   - Click “Approve Request”